Learning a quantum channel from its steady-state: Learning quantum channels from their steady state

 \subsection{A stochastic map: the non strictly-local case}

 In the previous section we derived our main equation, \Eq{eq:stoch-noiseless-local}, under the assumption that $\mcE_k$ are \emph{strictly local} channels, acting non trivially on at most $O(1)$ qubits.
-This is assumption is no longer true in realistic noise models, in which also idle qubits, far away from the support of $\mcE_k$, experience noise such as dephasing and amplitude damping.
+This assumption is no longer true in realistic noise models, in which also idle qubits, far away from the support of $\mcE_k$, experience noise such as dephasing and amplitude damping.
 In this section we show how our method can be generalized to account also for (some of) these cases.
 Specifically, we shall assume a local Markovian noise model without cross talks, with the following properties: \begin{enumerate} \item Each qubit $j$ has its own idle noise channel $\mcN_j$, which acts independently of what happens to the other qubits.
 Thus the noise on the set of idle qubits $I_\text{idle}$ factors into a tensor product of single-qubit noise channels $\bigotimes_{j\in I_\text{idle}} \mcN_j$.

-\item When a unitary gate or a RESET gate acts on one or two qubits, the actual channel applied by the QC is a noisy version of these gates that acts only on the qubits in the support of the ideal gates (i.e., no spillover or cross-talks to other qubits), \emph{together} with the idle noise channel on the rest of the qubits. \end{enumerate} Together, these two assumptions imply that every local channel $\mcE_k$ in the strictly local case is replaced by the non-local channel $\tilde{\mcE}_k\otimes\bigotimes_{j\notin \supp(k)} \mcN_j$, where $\tilde{\mcE}_k$ is the noisy version of $\mcE_k$ and $\supp(k)$ denotes the qubits in the support of $\mcE_k$ (which, under our assumptions, also define the support of $\tilde{\mcE}_k$).
+\item When a unitary gate or a RESET gate acts on one or two qubits, the actual channel applied by the QC is a noisy version of these gates that acts only on the qubits in the support of the ideal gates (i.e., no spillover or cross-talks to other qubits), \emph{together} with the idle noise channel on the rest of the qubits. \end{enumerate} Together, these two assumptions imply that the noisy channel can be written by